"Who do you say

 Paul echoed those words: “Rejoice in the Lord always; again I will say, Rejoice.”
 (Philippians 4:4) Why?
 “I have learned to be content with whatever I have,” Paul continued.
 “I know what it is to have little, and I know what it is to have plenty.
 In any and all circumstances I have learned the secret of being well‑fed and of going hungry, of having plenty and of being in need.
 I can do all things through him who strengthens me.”
 (4:11‑13)

 That’s a verse we need to hear as we approach Christmas.
 Too easily we lose track of joy because we have become overloaded with “stuff.”
 As you and I well know, “stuff” doesn’t bring happiness.
 Maybe for a moment, but not for all time.
 “Joy” isn’t enslaved by a need for “stuff, stuff, and more stuff.”
 Neither is it dependent upon whether or not everything we want to happen, happens.
 We can rejoice, even when things appear worst because, in the words of that Old Testament character for whom everything did go wrong, “I know that my Redeemer lives, and that at the last he will stand upon the earth.”
-(Job 19:25) With my sister in the Lord, Nancy Kieffaber, who is now among the saints triumphant, we can sing:
+(Job 19:25) With my sister in the Lord, Nancy Kieffaber, who is now among the saints triumphant, we can sing: "Surely, it is God who saves me, |

 Advent is a time of preparation.
 We’re all busy making our homes ready for Christmas: putting up the decorations, providing joy to mothers and children in the Family Crisis Center, baking cookies, singing carols to nursing homes, sending cards, buying presents for loved ones.
 These are important, don’t hear me say otherwise.
 On the other hand, are we preparing ourselves on the inside?
 Are we welcoming Jesus into our hearts, that he might work in God’s salvation, that he might provide us with real, abiding joy?

 Let me offer an opportunity for you to open your door to his knock, to welcome your Savior in to the home of your heart.
 Perhaps you have never done so.
 Now is a good time, durig this season of preparation.
 Possibly your need today is to open your door a bit wider to him, to renew a relationship that is already there, but is in need of a fresh start.
 Whatever.
 You are welcome to do so as we sing, whether right there in your pew or – if the Spirit moves you – by joining me up front around our living Christmas tree.
-Please rise in body or spirit, and together let us reclaim God’s salvation and joy freely given to us all.
+Please rise in body or spirit, and together let us reclaim God’s salvation and joy freely given to us all.©2012 (revised from

-(you are welcome to borrow and, where / as appropriate, note the source - myself or those from whom I have knowingly borrowed.)
+the source - myself or those from whom I have knowingly borrowed.)